dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio-code.md

 1. Start Visual Studio Code.

-1. Open the `ClassLibraryProjects` solution you created in [Create a .NET Standard library using Visual Studio Code](library-with-visual-studio-code.md).
+1. Open the `ClassLibraryProjects` solution you created in [Create a .NET library using Visual Studio Code](library-with-visual-studio-code.md).

 1. Create a unit test project named "StringLibraryTest".